ClaudioMartino/IIIF-Downloader/README.md

 ## Contributing

 Contributions are most welcome by forking the repository and sending a pull request.
 Errors and new features proposals can be reported [opening an issue](https://github.com/ClaudioMartino/IIIF-Downloader/issues/new/choose) as well.

+[^1]: See the [Appendix](blob/main/Appendix.md) for more information about the discovery of the image sources.
+[^2]: The host can define two widths for each image: one in the manifest and one in the [Image Information](https://iiif.io/api/image/2.0/#image-information-request-uri-syntax) file.
+The script takes the biggest of the two.